 If Seq query performance is lagging, this page will help you track down the issue or collect the information our Support Team will need to help you out.

 The best place to go to diagnose ingestion issues is the Ingestion View.
 It shows ingestion rates over the last 24 hours so that spikes and other anomalies can be spotted.
+The various ingestion-related counters show the number of events arriving at Seq.
+If this number is unexpectedly high, you might have a runaway process logging more data than intended.

 Seq also exposes various metrics through the Settings > Diagnostics page in Seq itself.